dakujem/cumulus/doc/pipeline.md

 > Note that there is also a `Pipeline::invertedOnion` method,
 > that treats the stages in a FIFO manner (the first middleware is executed first).

+An onion pipeline can be created from an array or any traversable object.

 ### More on Middleware